Site icon Magpie by Jen Shoop

 Shopping Break.

 +Lots of great tabletop/home finds for the holiday here.
-Love this turkey platter (great price and reminds me of the turkey dish you can see in a few photos above that I bought years ago from W-S…you can still find on eBay), all Emile Henry bakeware (I cherish the few I own!), and these chic, well-priced cloth napkins.
+Love this turkey platter (great price and reminds me of the turkey dish from Williams Sonoma) all Emile Henry bakeware (I cherish the few I own!), and these chic, well-priced cloth napkins.

 +If you have a cheeky fam, these “superlative” placecards would be hilarious.
-I’ve used some of the superlative cards from this boutique at a dinner party I hosted last year and it was SO fun.
+I’ve used these and the past and they’re always such a great conversation-starter.

 +ICYMI: what to wear on Thanksgiving.

 +Every year, I give my children Christmas pajamas to change into after Thanksgiving dinner.
-I love the ones from Lake and Petite Plume each year, but this year, I’m also loving these nutcracker ones from Sal e Pimenta (and matching nightie for your little Clara).
+I already have some holiday styles from Lake and Petite Plume waiting for them!

-+Good sources for Thanksgiving table linens: Christina Dickson (20% off with code MAGPIE20 — especially love these and this), Julia Amory (drawn to this brown stripe), Mrs. Alice, and Maison D’Hermine on Amazon.
++Good sources for Thanksgiving table linens: Christina Dickson, Julia Amory (15% off with JEN-15), Mrs. Alice, and Maison D’Hermine on Amazon.

 +Also for fall/winter festivities: treat yourself to some glitzy earrings!
-Dorsey is sending me these.
-I can’t wait to wear all holiday season.
+I wear these ones constantly.